 A strong farmers market is an asset to any town.
 We provide access to fresh, healthy foods for all locals, strengthening our agricultural economy and local food systems and connecting residents with local producers.
 In addition, we provide access to local produce for food-insecure Vermonters.
 Vermonters can swipe their EBT cards at the market and double their benefits through the state's Crop Cash program.
-In 2021, the farmers market secured grant funding to run a program to triple those benefits.
-In 2022, the board committed to continuing the triple benefits program through a mix of Crop Cash and market funding.
+In 2021, the farmers market secured grant funding and is running a program to triple those benefits.
 Eligible Vermonters can also use Farm to Family coupons at the market, using the state program that aims to get local produce into the hands of families who need it.
-In 2021, Vermonters in need used \$1,900 in EBT funds at the market - more than double 2020's amount, largely due to expanded effort to raise awareness and the market's matching program.
-EBT users also spent \$1,493 in Crop Cash, and \$666 in Farm to Family coupons at the market.
-The market's EBT matching initiative doled out \$710 in extra token incentives.
+In 2020, Vermonters in need used \$777 in EBT funds, \$1,498 in Crop Cash, and \$1,164 in Farm to Family coupons at the market.
+In addition, we provide bikeable and walkable access to locally grown organic food.

 The market also provides economic opportunity for local businesses and entrepreneurs, creating a solid vending space for established small businesses and an incubator space for new ones.
-In 2022 we welcomed 12 businesses in their first year, including some from Richmond.
-This year, we have 12 Richmond-based businesses, including a woman-owned farm and two of our four prepared food vendors.
+This year, we had a new, woman-owned farm in Richmond that began selling at the market, plus eight other Richmond businesses.
 Other vendors are former Richmond residents who still feel connected to the community, or vendors who chose the Richmond Farmers Market specifically because their products are for sale in Richmond stores.
 The market also draws nearly 60 percent of its clientele from other towns, many of whom visit other Richmond businesses after they visit the market.
 Local kids can also have a free booth at the market to flex their entrepreneurial skills.

 We also provide a safe, inclusive social space for residents.
-The opportunity to shop outside in a safely distanced environment has been crucial in the past three years.
+The opportunity to shop outside in a safely distanced environment has been crucial in the past two years.
 Many families attend the market as a family outing, and others catch up with friends and neighbors while there.
-It's also a safe space for young Richmond residents to recreate, exercise on the playground while their parents shop, and try new healthy food.
+It's also a safe space for young Richmond residents to recreate, exercise, and try new healthy food.
 Many come with their parents, or even walk straight to the market after school.
-We also welcome many seniors who shop regularly at the market.
 People of all ages and socio-economic backgrounds gather and socialize at the market.
+We also created and implemented a COVID plan that we shared with local volunteers to create a safe Halloween event for Richmond kids.